A classification of radial or totally geodesic ends of real projective orbifolds I: a survey of results: Ends

 \begin{theorem}[Complete affine] Let $\orb$ be a strongly tame properly convex $n$-orbifold.
 Suppose that $\tilde E$ is a complete-affine p-R-end of its universal cover $\torb$ in $\SI^n$ or in $\bR P^n$.
 Let $\bv_{\tilde E} \in \SI^n$ be the p-end vertex with the p-end fundamental group $\bGamma_{\tilde E}$.
 Then \begin{itemize} \item[(i)] \begin{itemize} \item $\bGamma_{\tilde E}$ is virtually unipotent where all norms of eigenvalues of elements equal $1$, or \item $\bGamma_{\tilde E}$ is virtually nilpotent where \begin{itemize} \item each $g \in \bGamma_{\tilde E}$ has at most two norms of the eigenvalues, \item at least one $g \in \bGamma_{\tilde E}$ has two norms, and \item if $g \in \bGamma_{\tilde E}$ has two distinct norms of the eigenvalues, the norm of $\lambda_{\bv_{\tilde E}}(g)$ has a multiplicity one. \end{itemize} \end{itemize} \item[(ii)] In the first case, $\bGamma_{\tilde E}$ is horospherical, i.e., cuspidal. \end{itemize} \end{theorem}

-\begin{proof} Using Selberg's lemma, we may choose a torsion-free finite-index subgroup.
+\begin{proof} {The proof here is for $\SI^n$ but it implies the $\bR P^n$-version. } Using Selberg's lemma, we may choose a torsion-free finite-index subgroup.
 We may assume without loss of generality that $\Gamma$ is torsion-free since we only need to prove the theorem for a finite index subgroup.
 Hence, $\Gamma$ does not fix a point in $\tilde \Sigma_{\tilde E}$.
-The proof here is for $\SI^n$ but it implies the $\bR P^n$-version.

 (i) Since $\tilde E$ is complete affine, $\tilde \Sigma_{\tilde E} \subset \SI^{n-1}_{\bv_{\tilde E}}$ is identifiable with $\bR^{n-1}$. $\bGamma_{\tilde E}$ induces $\Gamma'_{\tilde E}$ in $\Aff(\bR^{n-1})$ that are of form $x \mapsto Mx + b$ where $M$ is a linear map $\bR^{n-1} \ra \bR^{n-1}$ and $b$ is a vector in $\bR^{n-1}$.
 For each $\gamma \in \bGamma_{\tilde E}$, \begin{itemize} \item let $\gamma_{\bR^{n-1}}$ denote this affine transformation, and \item we denote by $\hat L(\gamma_{\bR^{n-1}})$ the linear part of the affine transformation $\gamma_{\bR^{n-1}}$. \item Let $\vec{v}(\gamma_{\bR^{n-1}})$ denote the translation vector. \end{itemize}